Won't You Be Our Neighbor: Plot

 Jay (Ed O'Neill) makes a new invention for socks and plans to sell it but everything seems to fall apart for him when Manny's (Rico Rodriguez) new girlfriend, Sophie (Cheyn Cole), comes home and sees it.
 As it is revealed, Sophie is the granddaughter of Jay's longtime enemy and owner of the "Closets, Closets, Closets, Closets" company, Earl (Jon Polito).
 Jay is convinced that she will tell her grandfather about his invention and Earl will steal his idea.
 Jay demands from Manny to stop seeing Sophie but Gloria (Sofía Vergara) is determined to make the two men make up and she arranges a dinner for them to talk and solve their differences.

-Meanwhile, the neighbor of the Dunphys family, Jerry (Matt Besser), moves out after his divorce and asks Phil (Ty Burrell) to sell his house.
+Meanwhile, the Dunphy's neighbor, Jerry (Matt Besser), moves out after his divorce and asks Phil (Ty Burrell) to sell his house.
 Claire (Julie Bowen) is happy with the idea that they can choose their new neighbors and they do everything to impress a new couple, George (Ben Lawson) and Lisa (Fiona Gubelmann).
 The couple is ready to buy it when another couple, Ronnie (Steve Zahn) and Amber (Andrea Anders), come and make a better offer.
 Claire does not like them at all, however her and Phil's attempts to make George and Lisa increase their offer too comes across wrong and it seems like they're trying to seduce the pair, leading to them withdrawing their offer altogether.
 Claire begs Phil to not tell Jerry about the better offer, however Phil reminds her he is legally bound to.
 When he goes to see Jerry he presents the offer but also tells them the family seems like a nightmare to live next door to.
 Jerry understands and offers to keep the house on the market, but when Phil realises what a miserable life Jerry is now leading he advises him to accept.
 Ronnie and Amber buy the house and they move in, while the Dunphy family watches.

 Cameron (Eric Stonestreet) and Mitchell (Jesse Tyler Ferguson) find out that there is an opening in Ms. Sparrow's class and they want for Lily (Aubrey Anderson-Emmons) to take it, since they believe that Lily is stressed out by her teacher, Mrs. Plank (Tyne Daly).
 Ms. Sparrow's class is more fun and kids are happy there.
 Without asking Lily, they meet Mrs. Plank and they manage to move Lily to Ms. Sparrow's class, but they soon find out that Lily does not want to change teachers because she actually learns new and important things there.
 Cameron and Mitchell are forced to go back to Mrs. Plank and beg her to take Lily back.